 Melissa Withers

-With a background in life sciences and a graduate degree in science communications, Melissa started her career at Whitehead Institute for Biomedical Research, working at the intersection of research, communication, and commercialization…before taking the leap into entrepreneurship and professional investing.
+With a background in life sciences, Melissa started her career at Whitehead Institute for Biomedical Research at MIT, working at the intersection of research, communications, and commercialization.
+After becoming a founder herself, Melissa found her way into professional investing in 2014.

-Most importantly, she’s a proud mom, an amateur boxer (with a title belt!), and a lover of the great outdoors.
+She’s also a proud mom, an amateur boxer (with a title belt!), a Boston Marathon finisher, and a lover of the great outdoors.

-In 2016, Melissa and her partners created RevUp—one the first revenue-based funds in the world to serve earlier stage companies.
-In freeing themselves from the “exit or bust” constraints of equity, the team pioneered a powerful new way for investors and founders to define success.
-In 2023, RevUp began deploying its 7th Fund.
-For Melissa, the progression of the RevUp portfolio— and the results these companies have produced for investors—is proof enough that the only barriers to innovation in investing are the ones that investors set for themselves.
+In 2016, Melissa and her partners created RevUp, one the first revenue-based funds in the world to serve early stage companies.
+In freeing themselves from the “exit or bust” constraints of equity, Melissa and her team pioneered a powerful way for investors and founders to redefine success.
+For Melissa, the RevUp portfolio— and the results these companies produce—is ample proof that the only barriers to innovation in investing are those investors set for themselves.

 Beyond building new economic models for investing, Melissa is also committed to efforts that direct more entrepreneurial funding to those underserved and overlooked by traditional VC.